qfpl/state-machine-testing-course/Lens_Cheatsheet.md

 # Lens - A Cheatsheet

 We will be using lenses in the content of the course, and we encourage you to use them as well.
+A `Lens` is a generalised combination of a "getter" and a "setter", the type signature for a `Lens` may be read as:

 A `Lens' s a` accesses exactly one `a` within some structure `s`.

 This document contains examples and explanations to provide an easily digestible introduction to the lenses that are used in this course: